praF02/anevicon/README.md

 ## Installation

 ### From package registry
+This command will download the sources from the https://crates.io package registry and compile Anevicon right on your system, using [Cargo](https://github.com/rust-lang/cargo/):

 ```bash
 $ cargo install anevicon
 ```

 ### As a repository
+If you want to become a contributor, then you need to manually clone this repository and compile the whole project using Cargo, for future development.

 ```bash
 $ git clone https://github.com/Gymmasssorla/anevicon
 $ cd anevicon